vinstonsalim/learning/README.md

 # Learning Progress

-This repository is devoted to chronicling my journey in acquiring coding skills and proficiency in specific frameworks.
-My primary focus lies in web development, with a strong emphasis on backend technologies such as PHP, Java, and C#, and frontend tools including React.js and Vue.js.
-Additionally, I am diligently exploring Software-Pattern implementations primarily using Java, with relevant code available at [here](https://github.com/vinstonsalim/learning/tree/main/JAVA).
+This repository is dedicated to documenting my journey to acquire programming skills and knowledge in specific frameworks.
+My main focus is on web development, with a strong focus on backend technologies such as PHP, Java and C# and front-end tools such as React.js and Vue.js.
+I'm also actively studying design patterns, most of which are implemented in Java.
+The corresponding code is available at [here](https://github.com/vinstonsalim/learning/tree/main/JAVA/Design-Patterns).

 In order to deepen my comprehension of Data Structures and Algorithms, I regularly engage in LeetCode problem-solving, with my solutions accessible [here](https://github.com/vinstonsalim/learning/tree/main/JAVA/Leetcode).